 Questions about EndNote vs. RefWorks?
 We’ve created a more in-depth comparison chart here.

 Note: First, make sure that you first have an EndNote-compatible browser (Firefox or Internet Explorer) and word processor (Microsoft Word, Mac Pages, or Open Office) installed on your computer.
-EndNote will then install the necessary plugins into these programs.
+EndNote will automatically install a toolbar into Microsoft Word.

 If you do not see this option, you should instead double-click on the EndNote .zip file, you will see the "extract all" tool.
 Single-click on the ENX5Inst.msi file and run the "extract all" tool: